xieyonghao/homepage/README.md

 - When the light is bright, the lamp does not work when the human body or animals approach the lamp.
 When the light is weak, the light intensity is automatically adjusted according to the proximity of people (infrared intensity).
 Even though the distance from the desktop is automatically adjusted (the more robust the infrared, the closer to the desktop), retract the storage box and turn off the light when people are far away.

-#### **Key Member, Smart car project(Dec.
+#### **Key Member, Smart car project (Dec.
 2017 – Aug.
-2018), Project “Intelligent two-vehicle automatic identification and car-participation study” Supervised by Prof. Wu Kaizhi,Nanchang, China**
+2018), Project “Intelligent two-vehicle automatic identification and car-participation study” Supervised by Prof. Wu Kaizhi, Nanchang, China**
 - Made two intelligent vehicles with automatic road recognition to recognize the right roads automatically, find the optimal path, and accomplish vehicle recognition and safe meeting on narrow streets;

 - We made the essential car body, including the drive motor, steering servo, and other cart components; Then, we made the cart control and sensing unit, such as the K60 controller, driver circuit, camera recognition module, ultrasonic sensor module, Bluetooth signal transmission module.
 Finally, it would be divided into master and slave car debugging;

 - The master vehicle signal and the slave vehicle signal were shared in real-time.
 Both the master and slave vehicles could recognize the correct road and choose the shortest path to travel.
 When the streets are slightly wider than the width of the two cars meet, they can complete the set road travel time in a safe form without collision conditions.

-#### **Team Leader, School-level project(Sep.
+#### **Team Leader, School-level project (Sep.
 2018 – Jun.
-2019), Project “Fire fighting and rescue robot based on embedded structure and Internet of Things” Supervised by Prof Wang Changkun,Nanchang, China**
+2019), Project “Fire fighting and rescue robot based on embedded structure and Internet of Things” Supervised by Prof Wang Changkun, Nanchang, China**

 - The primary purpose is to design a robot with STM32 to identify the source of fire and extend the robot arm near the fire source to achieve the process of fire extinguishing, meanwhile, to transmit real-time information to the host computer to monitor;